eanhorn/Projects/README.md

 # Projects
-Personal Projects I have worked on
+Personal Projects I have worked on:

 None so far but they are to come!